-Pondering pavers but have some concerns?
+Pondering a paver patio or driveway, but have some concerns?

 Maybe you know a guy whose pavers started sinking.